Ahhh … coffee. The world runs on coffee. We drink it (sometimes too much), but can we put it on our skin? And if we do, what will happen?

 I also recently purchased KonaRed – Hawaiian Coffeeberry Superfruit Powder, (60 servings in Tub) to put in my smoothies.
 It does have 20 mg of caffeine per serving which is less than a regular cup of coffee at about 95 mg of caffeine.
 I am not a big caffeine drinker so I felt a little buzz, but my husband did not (he drinks coca-cola almost daily which has 32 mg of caffeine per 12 ounce can).
 If you are caffeine naive then I would definitely only use this powder in the morning or you might have trouble sleeping.

 I also love body scrubs and the coffee body scrubs help to exfoliate and increase circulation.
 You will have fresh, glowing, smoother skin after using one.
 I love everything Maui Babe and they have a heavenly coffee scrub.
 I also recently purchased a coffee body scrub by C Lab & Co that has coconut oil in it.
-This company is out of Australia and I could only find the scrub through Free People and only online.

 For further information on coffeeberry and caffeine: